-They think in terms of instant connection and immediate communication.
+The fact is we have a whole new generation of job seekers that simply have no patience for print outs and snail mail.
+This is a group of young, influential candidates that know video and online presentation, that think in terms of immediate communication.
 And we’re not talking email.
-We’re referring to Facebook and Tweeting and other social networks.
-The job market will gradually move in this generation’s direction, giving the post and tweet more play in the job search.
+We’re referring to Facebook and Tweeting.
+The job market will gradually move in this generation’s direction, giving the post and Tweet more play in the job search.

 The smart candidate knows how important these are, but with email, these notes are becoming more common.
 Hiring managers are hearing from candidates within 24 hours of an interview.
 In your follow-ups and thank you notes, be sure to reference the most positive points of the interview and your goals now that you know more about the position.
 From internships to CEOs, knowing how to navigate the ever-evolving system is going to give you the edge.
 Keeping track of these trends is going to be critical for the job seeker.
 They will provide the smart candidate with a greater handle of the submission and interview process as a whole.